AI-Generated Study Guide

 7. Study AUTODOC's business domain and current market position

-Microservices Architecture & Migration 7 Questions
+1. Microservices Architecture & Migration

 Critical for AUTODOC's transition from monolith to microservices, focusing on architectural patterns and migration strategies

-1. How would you approach breaking down a monolithic e-commerce application into microservices?
+Q1: How would you approach breaking down a monolithic e-commerce application into microservices?

 I would approach this systematically: